 We supply a range of products which can be painted onto flat roofs to extend their lifespan.

-Products, such as Cromapol, are waterproof paints that are liberally painted onto areas where leaks are known or suspected, or the deteoration of the roof is visible, and are short terms solutions used to address leakage temporarily (for a few years only).
+Products, such as Cromapol Waterproof Acrylic roof coating, are waterproof paints that are liberally painted onto areas where leaks are known or suspected, or the deterioration of the roof is visible, and are short terms solutions used to address leakage temporarily (for a few years only).